Navid200/xDrip/docs/facebook.md

 ---
-title: "xDrip facebook group[ questions"
+title: "xDrip facebook group questions"
-description: "Questions for newcomers to the xDrip facebook support group"
+description: "Questions for newcomers to the facebook xDrip support group"
 ---

 # Questions for newcomers to the facebook support group